 "There is nothing wrong with me."
 Hannah put her hands on her rather large hips.
 "You're the problem.
 So fuck this, and fuck you."
 She opened the door, entered her house, and locked the door behind her.

 "Ow…" Ichabod sat up and groaned.
-By then, his heart was hammering inside his chest and tears were already forming in his eyes.
+By then, his heart was hammering inside his chest and the hit to his face was making his eyes water.

-So it was true.
+So it was true, then.
 She truly hated him.
-She hated him enough to say those horrible things to him.

 He sniffled and stood on wobbly legs.
 The sting of her hand was already beginning to fade, but his mind was still reeling from the things she'd said.

-"Oh…" Ichabod raked his arm over his eyes and started to walk back toward the road.
-By then, he was beginning to feel dizzy and he wanted to do nothing more than cry.
+Ichabod raked the back of his hand over his eyes and started to walk back toward the road.
+By then, he was beginning to feel dizzy and a lump had formed in his throat.

 "What did she do?"
 He heard Katrina ask.